roholazandie/abduction_modeling/readme.md

 ### 1. create the dataset
 You first need to add the Comet2020 common sense relations.
+You need to [download](https://storage.googleapis.com/ai2-mosaic-public/projects/mosaic-kgs/comet-atomic_2020_BART.zip) the model and set the comet_model_path to it.
 ```
 python atomic_augmentation/create_augmented_dataset.py --comet_model_path <path to comet model> --save_dataset_path <path to dictionary>
 ```